A Summary of European Pre-History

 non-Proto-Indo-European people who would eventually become the

 the ancient Tardenosian culture.
-It is possible that these
+It is possible that these people

-include the ancestors of the Aquitanians and the modern Basques.
+included the ancestors of the Aquitanians and the modern Basques.

 have been a proto-Uralic people.